 We will use the same command “mdadm” to create RAID 1 as we did in RAID 0 creation, just we have to replace 0 with 1 on level switch like below.

 #mdadm -Cv /dev/md1 --level=1 -n 2 /dev/sda7 /dev/sda8

 Steps to create RAID 5

 RAID 5 is the most used RAID level and is a combination of striping and parity.
-It provide best fault tolerance and performance.
+It provides the best fault tolerance and performance.
 It requires minimum 3 devices and we are using /dev/sda9, /dev/sda10 and /dev/sda11 to create software RAID 5 here.

-Below is the command to create RAID level 5, it is similar to above commands.
+Below is the command to create RAID level 5, it is similar to the above commands.